MHCGA/halo-cms-docs/README.en.md

 - Thanks to all [contributors](https://github.com/MHCGA/blog/graphs/contributors) for their contributions to content, scripts, and reviews.

-We look forward to you becoming the next contributor and helping us make the Halo CMS Knowledge Base even better!
+We look forward to you becoming the next contributor and helping us make the Knowledge Base even better!